VTool-R1/VTool-R1/README.md

 If you lack the infrastructure to utilize an LLM judge, you may alternatively resort to an exact string match reward function, which can be done by switching refocus_llm.py to refocus.py in your config script.
 Note that this will have a negative impact on training performance.

+The config is set to 2000 steps, but this is not the actual training time, most training tasks converge within 50-100 steps (< 1-2 days) .

 ## Questions

 Please open an issue if your have any questions.